 In the 25th UN anniversary year (2021), the Bonn UN Campus counted 25 different UN secretariats with around 1,000 employees.
-UN Bonn works in the areas of biodiversity (IPBES), global volunteering (UNV), health (WHO), disaster risk management and satellite-based information systems (UN-SPIDER), and climate change (UNFCCC), among others.
+UN Bonn works in the areas of biodiversity (IPBES), global volunteering (UNV), health (WHO), disaster risk management and satellitebased information systems (UN-SPIDER), and climate change (UNFCCC), among others.

-UNFCCC, the secretariat of the United Nations Framework Convention on Climate Change, headed by Secretary-General Patricia Espinosa from Mexico, supports international climate negotiations and the implementation of the Paris Climate Agreement from Bonn - among other things by hosting the annual world climate summits, as most recently in Glasgow in November 2021.
+UNFCCC, the secretariat of the United Nations

+Framework Convention on Climate Change, headed by Secretary-General Patricia Espinosa from Mexico, supports international climate negotiations and the implementation of the Paris Climate Agreement from Bonn - among other things by hosting the annual world climate summits, as most recently in Glasgow in November 2021.
 Together with UN Women, UNFCCC works to ensure that gender is mainstreamed into all climate action and that all actions contribute to gender equity.
-Climate solutions will not be effective unless all social groups (and all genders) participate in decisionmaking and their experiences, expertise and needs are taken into account.
+Climate solutions will not be effective unless all social groups (and all genders) participate in decision-making and their experiences, expertise and needs are taken into account.

-Bonus station 2: Frauen de Formation Charles-de-Gaulle-Straße 5, 53113 Bonn 50°42'57.8"N 7°07'55.3"E
+Bonus station 2: Frauen de Formation

+Charles-de-Gaulle-Straße 5, 53113 Bonn 50°42'57.8"N 7°07'55.3"E

 Tina Schwichtenberg is a well-known German sculptor and action artist.
 Since 1988 she has been creating female sculptures in ceramic or bronze.
 Meanwhile there are already more than 100 such figures, which she calls "Frauen De Formation" and exhibits all over the world.
-Since 2007, 30 of these sculptures have been standing in Bonn.
-It all started with a sculpture of her daughter.